 5. Remember the "3APs":

-6. Don't automatically pick the most available people to become project leaders (Black Belts and Green Belts).
+6. Don't pick the most available people to become project leaders (Black Belts and Green Belts).

-There might be a reason why those people are available and, they may not be the most knowledgeable or the best at getting things done.
+There's a reason why those people are available, and it's not because they get things done.
 Make the functional leaders cough up their best people.
 Those people will get more done with the right attitude and good people skills than with a mastery of advanced technical methods.

 7. Avoid establishing a "Caste System" or "Expert Culture" where only experts can solve problems.